AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 Java 11 will be required for PulsePilot.
 A guide to install Java can be found [here](https://nus-cs2030.github.io/1920-s2/contents/guides/settingUpJava.html), as many other NUS modules use a similar version of Java for their projects.

->❗Although the website says it is for CS2030 from a previous semester, the steps are the same.
+>❗ Although the website says it is for CS2030 from a previous semester, the steps are the same.

 ###### [Back to Installation](#installation)